larrytodd/SignSafariAPNPackages/README.md

 You can run this application from the command line.

-You need to have alrady have created the images and JSON files in the required format:
+You need to have already have created the images and JSON files in the required format:

 icon.iconset/icon_16x16.png <br />
 icon.iconset/icon_16x16@2x.png <br />